Starting the Process

 - Send Photos!

-You will get prompt, effective, and detailed expert answers.
-We are committed to answering service emails within one business day but normally they are answered far more quickly.
+Expect an answer within two business days.
+We do not offer weekend support.
 If you need a phone call we can help you better if we have this information before we call.

 Note about element resistance values: You can find the proper ohms for your elements on the wiring diagram which comes with your instruction manual.

 Where to Find the Serial Number, Model Number and Electrical Data

 This is a Data Nameplate that you will find on your kiln.
 Obtain the Serial Number, Model Number, Voltage, Phase, Amps and Watts for your email for quicker better service.
 This kiln was manufactured in May of 2011.

 The Most Common Error Messages and What to Do about them

 - Adjusting and Calibrating the DynaTrol for More Accurate Firing

 - What to do if the kiln fires slowly?

 Get your Wiring Diagram